Skip to content

 Overview

-This page guides you to download SharkTrack and run it on your videos.
-This completes Step 1 of the BRUVS analysis process: Automatic Processing.
+This page walks you through downloading SharkTrack and running it on your videos.
+This completes Step 1 of the BRUVS analysis workflow: automatic processing.

-Given a folder or hard drive with BRUVS, SharkTrack automatically processes the videos, detects elasmobranchs, saves detection information in a CSV file, and stores a detection image for each individual elasmobranch found.
+Given a folder or hard drive of BRUVS, SharkTrack processes the videos automatically, detects elasmobranchs, saves detection metadata to a CSV and exports a screenshot for each detected individual.

-Once you have the output, move to Step 2: Manual Review, to compute MaxN.
+Once you have the output, jump to Step 2: Annotation Pipeline to compute MaxN.

 Installing SharkTrack

-If you don’t have experience with Python, don’t fear!
-Follow this guide step by step and you will have it running shortly.
+If you don’t have Python experience, don’t worry, follow this guide step by step and you’ll be running SharkTrack in minutes.

 • Open Command Prompt (type cmd in the search bar)